livepeer/docs/docs/source/getting_started.rst

 -------------------------------

 Before you can broadcast on Livepeer, you need Ethereum's
 token: ETH.
-The Livepeer testnet has a faucet which will give you some test ETH for free.
+The best way to get test ETH from the Rinkeby network is using the Rinkeby faucet.

 In a separate terminal window, run livepeer_cli::